-0.08-mile long from 0.05 mile south of the Frederick/Clarke County line to 0.03 mile north of the Frederick/Clarke County line
+About 0.1 mile long, from just south of the Frederick/Clarke County line to just north of the county line.

 This project replaces the Route 723 (Carpers Valley Road) Opequon Creek bridge and approaches.
 The current single-lane bridge was built in 1918 and has reached the end of its service life.

-The bridge will be replaced by a new two-lane structure with a roadway clear width of 28 feet and an overall structure width of 30 feet 4 inches.
+The bridge will be replaced by a new two-lane structure 30 feet 4 inches wide.
 The length and alignment of the new structure will remain similar to the existing 87-foot long bridge.

 This project enhances safety on Route 723 by replacing a deteriorating bridge structure with a new bridge that is able to support modern traffic both in volume and vehicle weights.

-Currently Route 723 has an average daily traffic count of 1040 vehicles per day.
-By the design year of 2028 the estimated average daily traffic volume is 1060 vehicles per day.
+In 2016, Route 723 had an average daily traffic count of 1,130 vehicles per day.
+By the design year of 2036 the estimated average daily traffic volume is 1,300 vehicles per day.

 Project Location (latitude, longitude): 39.120278, -78.103611